Freeze, Melt: Background

 The album was written over three years, after Dan Whitford had relocated to Copenhagen, Denmark, and recorded in nine days in Park Orchards, Victoria, just outside Melbourne.
+Whitford said that before going into the studio, the band "only had two or three fully formed songs, and the rest were 30-minute sketch ideas that were pretty open ended.
+So, (...) we just worked on a lot of those ideas without really knowing where they were going to head.
+But it made the studio process a lot more fun."
 The first song created for the album was "Cold Water".

-Musically, the material is a departure from Cut Copy's previous, more dance-oriented style and turns towards ambient music.
-The more introspective nature of the album is a result of Whitford's life in a Scandinavian country.
+Musically, the material is a departure from Cut Copy's previous, more dance-oriented style and turns towards atmospheric, minimal ambient music.
+The more introspective nature of the album is a result of Whitford's life in a Scandinavia, where he was affected by the sense of isolaton upon entering a new country, and extreme winters with periods of no sunlight and sub-zero temperatures.
+Thematically, the material references climate change and environmental concerns, emotional states and human relationships.
+Shortly before the release of Freeze, Melt, Whitford noted that "the themes addressed throughout the album really suit the current times, where a lot of people are feeling physically isolated", referencing COVID-19 lockdowns.

 Release and promotion

 On 8 May 2020, Cut Copy released the single "Love Is All We Share".
 It was followed by the second single, "Cold Water", on 26 June 2020, along with the announcement of the album release.
 The third single preceding the album, "Like Breaking Glass", was released on 5 August 2020.
-All songs from the album were accompanied by visualisers created by Takeshi Murata and Christopher Rutledge.
+The singles were later remixed by Jacques Lu Cont, Kaitlyn Aurelia Smith, Octo Octa and Luke Abbott, among others.
+No music videos were made for the album, but all songs were accompanied by visualisers created by Takeshi Murata and Christopher Rutledge.

-In August, the band announced a tour in Europe for spring 2021.
+In August, the band announced a tour in Europe for spring 2021, however, these concerts did not take place due to the ongoing COVID-19 pandemic.
+Cut Copy toured North America in April and May 2022, Europe in October and November, and Australia between November 2022 and January 2023.